 Compliance and Risk Management -Legal, and health and safety problems might be spotted early by implementing a process map.
 It can also become evidence to show your compliance with regulatory standards.

 Process / Workflow Clarification & Development of Best Practices -Once process mapping is introduced to a business, and a process is mapped and suitably enhanced, the map can then be shared, and used by other departments that have the same tasks.
 This will bring a standard operating procedure of quality across the business.

 Business Overview Giving a bigger picture - It is easy for staff to occasionally lose sight of the big picture the business is trying to achieve.
 Process mapping can help all employees understand the bigger picture and get engaged with the vision and the process needed to achieve it.

 Business Process Mapping is a standard technique to design, manage, and enhance many business processes, with the principal purpose of constantly developing operational effectiveness throughout the various departments within the business.

-Here are some ways for help increase productivity using process maps.
+Here are some ways to help increase productivity using process maps.

 Utilise Process Mapping software - Utilising software to produce your processes, you are missing out on a significant chance to increase productivity.

 Concentration on Process Automation - Business process automation is a series of automated steps and rules that will improve everyday processes and allow the process to run as straight forward as possible so saving time and money.